vivekhub/password-generator/README.md

 3. Support for exposing it as a QRCode so it can be transferred to my mobile phone from my screen.
 4. Ensure that the generated password is reasonably secure by checking it againt Tory Hunt's [Have I been Pwned](https://haveibeenpwned.com/About) site

+I had written this for my personal use but decided to open source it in a fairly open MIT license so you can take and modify it for your own use as well.